 Walking in the winter is great exercise that’s more enjoyable than you might think!
 You’ll also experience some sights and that can’t see any other time of year.
-You might see your breath in the crisp winter air as you hit a good walking pace) and you might get to see your neighborhood or park covered under a blanket of snow (who knew snow could be so cold).
+You might see your breath in the crisp winter air as you hit a nice brisk walking pace.
+There’s also nothing quite like walking through your neighborhood or park that’s covered under a blanket of snow.
 Don’t let colder weather keep you from walking outside, because winter walking can be fun if you prepare yourself.
 These 11 tricks will help you warm up to winter walking so that you get in your daily recommended activity, burn calories, and stay fit this winter season.

 Take it Easy